 Before Puel’s arrival, Leicester were averaging 1.3 goals per game, creating 6.66 chances and their average possession was down at 46 per cent.

-After nine games, including one with Michael Appleton in charge, they had won just twice – Craig Shakespeare involved in just one.
+After nine games, including one with Michael Appleton in charge, they had won just twice – Craig Shakespeare involved in just one victory.

-In the 13 Premier League games which have followed, Puel has guided the 2016 champions to six victories and three draws, including a 2-2 result against Man United.
+In the 16 Premier League games which have followed, Puel has guided the 2016 champions to seven victories and four draws, including a 2-2 result against United.

 The recent defeats to Watford and Liverpool may not show it, but the run of four wins under the former Nice boss has pushed the Foxes up the table and Mahrez return to form has been a huge reason for their success.